 SGV and the accumulation of hybrid load under divergent and parallel evolution Populations and species differ markedly in the extent to which they possess SGV (Frankham 1997).
 In addition, the strength of selection is quite variable among populations (Siepielski et al. 2013), suggesting that populations differ in the extent to which they have reached local optima.
 We investigate how both the quantity of SGV within populations and the distance to phenotypic optima affect predictions about the accumulation of RI.

-To investigate these dynamics, we first examine hybrid load between populations that have undergone either parallel (identical optima) or divergent (opposite optima) adaptation.
+To investigate these dynamics, we first examine hybrid load between populations that have undergone either parallel (identical optima, theta=0) or divergent (opposite optima, theta=180) adaptation.
 We varied the distance to the optimum, and ran simulations that were initiated with different amounts of ancestral SGV.
 The results of these simulations are illustrated in Figure 2.

 Several conclusions emerge from these simulations.
-First, hybrid load is greater between populations that adapt to more distant optima (Chevin et al. 2014).
-Second, SGV does not affect hybrid load under divergent (180°) adaptation.
+First, hybrid load is greater between populations that adapt to more distant optima (Chevin et al. 2014), as more mutations and mutations of larger effect are fixed.
+Second, SGV does not affect hybrid load under divergent (theta=180°) adaptation.
 This is because any mutations that are beneficial in one environment are strictly deleterious in the other (note that this does not hold for m > 2); thus, populations adapt using alternative mutations from the same pool of standing variation.
 Third, under parallel evolution, the only effect of SGV is to reduce hybrid load.
 This occurs because the same alleles in the SGV are adaptive in both populations.
 Parallel genetic adaptation from SGV reduces hybrid load because it leads to fewer alleles that segregate in hybrids.

 The fourth result concerns the interaction between SGV and the distance of the optimum under parallel evolution.
 When there is insufficient SGV (e.g., n = 0), populations undergo non-parallel genetic evolution due to their reliance on de novo mutation.
 When there is an excess of SGV (e.g., n = 100), there are many redundant mutations in the SGV and populations tend to fix alternative alleles from this shared pool of SGV.
-That is, excess SGV provides many paths to any given.
+That is, excess SGV provides many paths to any given optimum.
 Hybrid load is lowest when the amount of SGV is ‘just right’.
 Critically, the amount of SGV that most effectively reduces hybrid load depends on the distance of the optimum (compare value of n at minimum hybrid load in Fig. 2B and C; arrows[next version of fig; they’ll point to n = 14 in B and n = 27 in C]), because more mutations are required, on average, to reach distant optima than relatively proximate optima.

 This result extends a key finding from an earlier study on the conditions favourable for mutation-order speciation.
 Nosil and Flaxman (2011) investigated this process in a model with one or two loci and gene flow between populations.
 They found that mutation-order speciation is most likely when alternative and incompatible alleles had equivalent effects on fitness.
 This occurs because a difference in fitness effects leads to a competitive imbalance that favours the fixation of one allele over the other in both populations.
 That is, speciation occurs most readily when alternative alleles are redundant.
 In our simulations, alternative adaptive paths are taken when there is excess SGV; excess SGV reflects a high degree of redundancy among favourable alleles.
 We conclude that incompatibilities evolve most readily from SGV when there are multiple equivalent paths to the optimum.